-Financial assets/ financial liabilities lue as at larch Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 2021 2020 1 Restated 3.
-Inflation linked swaps, bank loans and overdrafts £9.4m Liabilities: £1,709.8m Assets: £8.5m Liabilities: £1,374.9m Level 3 Discounted cash flow.
-Future cash flows are estimated based on forward interest rates (from observable yield curves at the end of the reporting year) and contract Counter-party cost of funding assumption.
-Assumptions relating to long-term credit beyond observable curves Recovery rates Bank loans and overdrafts: Level 3 instrument Unobservable inputs contribute on average to 22.0% of the fair value of level 3 instruments, equaling a total of £495.2m of the fair value included in the Financial Statements.
-A ten basis point shift in each of these interest rates, discounted at a rate that reflects the credit risk of various counterparties. valuations relate to CPI linked transactions
+Financial assets/ financial liabilities Fair value as at 31 March Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 2021 2020 1Restated 3.
+Inflation linked swaps, bank loans and overdrafts Assets: £9.4m Liabilities: £1,709.8m Assets: £8.5m Liabilities: £1,374.9m Level 3 Discounted cash flow.
+Future cash flows are estimated based on forward interest rates (from observable yield curves at the end of the reporting year) and contract interest rates, discounted at a rate that reflects the credit risk of various counterparties.
+Index linked swaps: Counterparty cost of funding assumption Assumptions relating to long-term credit beyond observable curves Recovery rates Bank loans and overdrafts: Level 3 instrument valuations relate to CPI linked transactions where inputs are from a less liquid market.
+Unobservable inputs contribute on average to 22.0% of the fair value of level 3 instruments, equaling a total of £495.2m of the fair value included in the Financial Statements.
+A ten basis point shift in each of these assumptions in either direction gives rise to an aggregate impact on the valuation of £147.6m higher or lower.